Amir-Mano/R_Course_2024/final_project/README.md

 **C.3:**

-created 2 graphs for Linear models (model1/model2, model1/model3), were saved to "Linear_Models_plotting.pdf"
+Created 2 graphs for Linear models (model1/model2, model1/model3), were saved to "Linear_Models_plotting.pdf"
-created 2 graphs for Logistic models (Wind - models1-4, Strings - models1-4), were saved to "Logistic_Models_plotting.pdf"
+Created 2 graphs for Logistic models (Wind - models1-4, Strings - models1-4), were saved to "Logistic_Models_plotting.pdf"

 **C.4:**

-created 2 graphs (Wind - models1-4, Strings - models1-4), were saved to "ROC_plotting.pdf"
+Created 2 graphs (Wind - models1-4, Strings - models1-4), were saved to "ROC_plotting.pdf"

 AUC of Wind prediction shows slightly better predictions when using more complex models (model1 0.5, model2/3 0.5083, model4 0.6292).

 AUC of Strings prediction shows real improvement as using more complex models (model1 0.5, model2/3 0.7116, model4 0.8346).